Skip to main content

 */

-The newQuery object would be ready for processing by formatQuery, including special handling of the "between" operator.
+The newQuery is ready for formatQuery, including special "between" operator handling.

 Basic usage